oNLog1c/minority/README.md

 # Description
 **Minority** is a functional library for fast and modern plugin development for Bukkit.

 At this moment, Minority have only one function: automatic generation of configs using annotations.
 You no longer need to write and update configs yourself every time, just mark the class that you want to configure in the future with the **@Section** annotation, and the fields that need to be added to the config with the **@Key** annotation.
-After registering this class in **ConfigurationWizard** config will be ready.
+After registering this class in **ConfigurationWizard** config will be ready!

 Also, Minority **automatically initializes** marked fields for registered classes using the Reflection API, which avoids confusion and errors due to inattention, because you only need to specify the field value once.
 Minority will do the rest for you.

 ## Example usage
 ```java